jfecher/ante-website/content/blog/simplification_through_addition.md

 However, after the changes in [the first blog post](/blog/safe_shared_mutability), Ante is arguably even more complex than Rust.
 This is especially true once you factor in Ante's other features such as algebraic effects and [their restrictions](/blog/effects_ownership_and_borrowing).
-At the moment, even the language's tagline of being "a safe, easy systems language" is misleading at best.
+At the moment, even the language's tag line of being "a safe, easy systems language" is misleading at best.

 To remedy this, this blog post will focus on some additions and changes to simplify using the language.
 Yes - I did say additions to make the language simpler.
 This is somewhat